AjjMC/End-Poem-Greek/README.md

 # A Greek Translation of Minecraft's End Poem

 The following is Julian Gough's End Poem, which appears in the credit sequence of Minecraft, translated in Greek.
-Despite being rendered into multiple languages, the poem is not available in the game's localization project on Crowdin.
-Hence, I am providing my translation here, with a side-by-side comparison for each segment.
+Despite having been rendered into multiple languages, the poem is not available in the game's localization project on Crowdin, and therefore in-game.
+Hence, I am providing my translation here, with a side-by-side comparison with the original text for each segment.

 > **SPEAKER 1:**
 >